minblock/QStees/doc/README.md

 ### macOS

-Drag QSTEES Core to your applications folder, and then run QSTEES Core.
+Drag QTIPARRAY Core to your applications folder, and then run QTIPARRAY Core.

 ### Need Help?

-* See the documentation at the [https://qsteesovate.io/documents/) for help and more information.
+* See the documentation at the [https://sinovate.io/documents/) for help and more information.
-* Ask for help on [QSTEES Discord server https://discord.gg/8rxutDv).
+* Ask for help on [QTIPARRAY Discord server https://discord.gg/8rxutDv).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/index.php?topic=5147827.new#new) Building
 ---------------------